15parth/Web-Page/README.md

 # Web-Page
-A simple web page created using HTML, CSS and JAVASCRIPT
+A simple food web page created using HTML, CSS and JAVASCRIPT